 Protein is one of three macronutrients — the other two being carbohydrates and fats — that your body needs to function.
 A protein consists of amino acids strung together to form an organic compound.
 They serve as the foundation for important parts of the body, including muscles and tendons.

 You might have heard that you need more protein if you want to build lean muscle.
 That’s true.
 When your diet consists of lots of protein from different sources, your body can build lean tissue and make you stronger.

 But are animal products the only source of protein?
 Absolutely not.

-Animal protein is often referred to as “complete” protein.
+Animal protein is often referred to as a “complete” protein.
 That’s because animal protein contains more of the amino acids our bodies need to function than most single plant-based protein sources.

 However, when you combine multiple plant-based proteins, you no longer need animal meat in your diet.
 In fact, you might even get more protein because you’re eating a wider variety of foods.
 You’re not eating just one thing anyway, right?
 There are easy ways of completing your protein intake with plants.

 Consider your dinner plate on any given night.

 Many people eat one portion of meat, one carb, one vegetable, and one fruit.
 That sounds balanced, but it’s not nutritionally complete.